Investigating the Titanic model

 The lights themselves were removed long ago but the X-rays revealed mirrored prisms to scatter the light.
 We were surprised to see strips of acid etched glass tacked to the side of the hull, to soften the light.

 The long-term plan, subject to grants being obtained, will see the model given a complete overhaul by our models conservators.

 The 20 foot long Titanic model has had a chequered history, which you can read about on the Merseyside Maritime Museum website.
 It was restored 30 years ago but this work is now beginning to deteriorate.

 It is planned to carefully take the model apart, to restore the original wooden parts and remake some presently missing components.

 Conservators will be using traditional modelling techniques that were almost lost with the advent of new materials such as resins and plastics, in order to recreate the model's stunning original appearance.

-The Titanic model is on permanent display in the Titanic, Lusitania and the forgotten Empress gallery, in the Merseyside Maritime Museum.
-The gallery is complemented by a new exhibition Titanic and Liverpool: the untold story, on the floor above in the museum.
+The Titanic model is on display in Titanic and Liverpool: the untold story, on the second floor of Merseyside Maritime Museum.